 - Remove the skin.

-- Add Potato cubes.
+- Add the Potato cubes.

 - Cook for 2 minutes.

-- Add Poppy seed paste and mix.
+- Include the Poppy seed paste and mix it in.

-- Add 1 cup of water to cover the potatoes and cover the pan with a lid.
+- Add 1 cup of water to cover the potatoes and then cover the pan with a lid.

 Notes